Thibault-Brocheton/eco-tiered-calories/README.md

 ## ⚙️ Configuration

-The mod automatically creates a configuration file:
+The mod automatically creates a configuration file, in Configs/TieredCalories.eco
 This file can be edited to adjust the mod's behavior.

 ### Available Parameters